petergridge/Irrigation-V5/readme_new.md

 Create a PR, contact me using the community link above, or raise and issue on github, [tutorial](https://github.com/petergridge/Irrigation-V5/blob/main/translate.md).

-## This Release V2024.11.01 Beta
+## This Release V2024.11.01 - 5 years old!

 This has been a significant redevelopemnt from V2024-11-xx all helper objects are created by the custom control.

 ## Content
 - [Installation](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Installation)